pantheon-systems/documentation/source/releasenotes/2024-02-14-q1-product-announcement.md

 📅 **Pricing updates starting March 4**

-Get ready for preferred pricing, 4 months overage protection for qualifying non-profits, and a 40% traffic limit increase for our annual subscribers.
+Get ready for preferred pricing, four months overage protection for qualifying non-profits, and a 40% traffic limit increase for our annual subscribers.

 🔄 **New overage policy for improved predictability**